Structural Interventions in Networks: Interventions in networks: Theory

-The second is \emph{convenience}.
-On top of the intervention $\mathbf{C}$, the determination of the equivalent characteristics intervention uses the Leontief inverse matrix $\mathbf{M}(\mathbf{G})$ and Katz-Bonacich centralities $\mathbf{b}(\mathbf{G},\boldsymbol{\theta })$ evaluated \emph{ before} the intervention, rather than indices of post-intervention network $\hat{\mathbf{G}}$.
-Since these information about pre-intervention centralities is usually available, the amount of additional information to evaluate structural intervention is minimal.
-The second feature also makes the comparative analysis across different structural interventions manageable.
-To compare the effects of two structural interventions, say $ \mathbf{C^{\prime }}$ and $\mathbf{C^{\prime \prime }}$, we keep track of the differences in the vectors of characteristics interventions by mainly focusing on the differences between $\mathbf{C^{\prime }}$ and $\mathbf{ C^{\prime \prime }}$, as information about centralities comes from a common source: the pre-intervention equilibrium.
+The second feature is \emph{convenience}.
+In addition to the intervention $\mathbf{C}$, determination of the equivalent characteristics intervention uses the Leontief inverse matrix $\mathbf{M}(\mathbf{G})$ and Katz-Bonacich centralities $\mathbf{b}(\mathbf{G},\boldsymbol{\theta })$ evaluated \emph{ before} the intervention, rather than the indices of post-intervention network $\hat{\mathbf{G}}$.
+Since this information on pre-intervention centralities is usually available, the amount of additional information needed to evaluate structural intervention is minimal.
+The second feature also renders the comparative analysis across different structural interventions manageable.
+To compare the effects of two structural interventions, say $ \mathbf{C^{\prime }}$ and $\mathbf{C^{\prime \prime }}$, we keep track of the differences in the vectors of characteristics interventions by mainly focusing on the differences between $\mathbf{C^{\prime }}$ and $\mathbf{ C^{\prime \prime }}$, since information on centralities comes from a common source: the pre-intervention equilibrium.

-Thirdly, characteristic intervention affects players' equilibrium efforts linearly with sensitivity matrix $\mathbf{M}\left( \mathbf{G} \right) $ (see Lemma \ref{lm-1}).
+The third key feature is \emph{simplicity.} The characteristic intervention affects players' equilibrium efforts linearly with sensitivity matrix $\mathbf{M}\left( \mathbf{G} \right) $ (see Lemma \ref{lm-1}).
 In contrast, the impact of structural intervention is much more involved.
-Using the Newmann series definition (or the walk counting explanations) of centrality measures, we obtain the following decomposition of the changes in actions:
+Using the Newmann series definition (or the walk-counting explanations) of centrality measures, we obtain the following decomposition of the changes in actions:

 For each $k=1,2,\cdots $, the term $\left( \mathbf{G+C}\right) ^{k}-\mathbf{G }^{k}$ keeps track of changes in the number of walks with length $k$ due to this intervention $\mathbf{C}$.
 Evaluating this term directly is increasingly complicated as $k$ gets larger.
 By transforming the structural intervention to an \emph{endogenously determined} characteristic intervention, Proposition \ref{prop-1} bypasses most of the challenging issues associated with the evaluation of structural interventions.